Prescription Drug Interactions

 with Pomegranate Juice

-Will Pomegranate Juice interact with your meds?
+Liquid Nutritionals Side Effects Series - Will Pomegranate Juice interact with your meds?

 This is part of a series on antioxidant juices and potential drug interactions.
 This page contains information about Pomegranate Juice benefits, safety and possible drug interactions.

 What is a Pomegranate?
 The Pomegranate fruit comes from a small tree called Punica granatum, which grow naturally in various locations around the world including India and are also grown and cultivated in the United States, in California.
-The best juice formulas from this fruit will be those that do not contain added sugar or other lower-quality juices but are 100 percent pomegranate juice.

-Pomegranate Juice Drug Interactions
+Pomegranate Juice - Potential Drug Interactions

 Pomegranate was listed on a report I read, by those who do such reports every year, as one of the top 5 most healthy foods.
 Walnuts were one of the top 5 too, by the way.
 I keep them handy for snacks.